HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 - **Vitamins** are good for your brain.
 This nutrient reinforces a character with Brain Dice.
 - **Protein** builds strong bones and muscles.
 This nutrient reinforces a character with Brawn Dice.

-### Food Dice
+## Food Dice
 Food Dice (FD) are either d4s, d6s or d8s.
 - If the feast contained **mundane** animals or plants, the Food Dice are equal to d4s.
 - If the feast contained majority **exotic** ingredients, the Food Dice are equal to d6s.
 - If the feast contained extraordinarily **magical** ingredients, like a dragon or an angel, the Food Dice are equal to d8s.

-### Energy
-**If the players benefit from energy:** After the feast, characters roll as many FD as the feast's energy rank.
-The character's current Grit score is immediately replaced with the new total, if it is higher.
-### Minerals
-**If the players benefit from minerals:** They gain magic dice (MD) of the same die type and number as the feast's mineral rank.
-A character can hold a maximum amount of magic dice equal to their number of Templates.
-These MD are held until spent and expended through casting spells.
-### Vitamins
-**If the players benefit from vitamins:** They gain Brain Dice of the same die type and number as the feast's Vitamin rank.
-This pool replaces the current pool.
-These Dice can be Gambled when making a predominantly mental Save.
-### Proteins
-**If the players benefit from proteins:** They gain Brawn Dice of the same die type and number as the feast's Protein rank.
-This pool replaces the current pool.
-These Dice can be Gambled when making a predominantly physical Save.
-## Rations & Meals in Town
+### Rations & Meals in Town
 Eating a ration grants 1d4 in any one nutrient.
 Before an adventure or when resting in civilization you can spend 10gp to gain 4d4 spread how you like.
 # Bonds
 ---